-Zoe Stoller is a junior at the University of Pennsylvania.
+Zoe Stoller is a rising senior at the University of Pennsylvania.
 Her writing has appeared or is forthcoming in Cleaver Magazine, DIALOGIST, Fissure Magazine, Rabbit Catastrophe Review, and Word Riot, among others.
 She is the Assistant Poetry Editor for Cleaver Magazine, the Web Editor for The Adroit Journal, and an Editorial Intern for Jacket2.
 In addition, she is the recipient of the PenNaatak Playwright Fellowship, and one of her one-act plays was produced in a theatre festival Off-Broadway.
+She will begin her work as a Teach For America Corps Member in the summer of 2018.
 For more information, visit www.zoestoller.com.

 Aidan Forster is a rising senior at the South Carolina Governor’s School for the Arts and Humanities in Greenville, SC.
 He is the winner of the 2016 Louis Louise / Emily F. Bourne Student Award from the Poetry Society of America and the 2016 the Gigantic Sequins Teen Sequins Contest, was a finalist for the 2016 Tinderbox Poetry Prize, was on the Editors’ List for the 2016 Adroit Prizes in Poetry, and has been recognized by the National Scholastic Art & Writing Awards & the National YoungArts Foundation.
 His work appears in The Adroit Journal, Assaracus, DIALOGIST, Indiana Review, Tinderbox, and Pleiades, among others.
 His debut chapbook, Exit Pastoral, is forthcoming from YesYes Books.